johnjaysonlpz/docker-polyglot-lab/docker/README.md

 docker compose -f compose.dev.yml down
 ```

-If you want Prometheus available in dev as well, you can copy the prometheus service
+If you want Prometheus and Grafana available in dev as well, you can copy the `prometheus`
-from compose.int.yml into compose.dev.yml.
-The current setup keeps dev minimal and
+and `grafana` services from `compose.int.yml` into `compose.dev.yml`.
+The current setup keeps dev
-uses the integration environment for full observability.
+minimal and uses the integration environment for full observability.

-## Integration environment (apps + Prometheus, tests on build)
+## Integration environment (apps + Prometheus + Grafana, tests on build)

 Integration runs:
 - All three services
 - Prometheus with a persistent data volume
+- Grafana wired to Prometheus as a datasource
 - Builds images and runs tests as part of the image build

 ```bash